Xyclade/MachineLearning/Readme.md

     val spam2Path = basePath + "/spam_2"
     val easyHamPath = basePath + "/easy_ham"
     val easyHam2Path = basePath + "/easy_ham_2"
-    val hardHamPath = basePath + "/hard_ham"
-    val hardHam2Path = basePath + "/hard_ham_2"

   	val amountOfSamplesPerSet = 500
     val amountOfFeaturesToTake = 100
-    //First get a subset of the filenames for the spam sample set (500 is the complete set in this case) val listOfSpamFiles =   getFilesFromDir(spamPath).take(amountOfSamplesPerSet)
+    //First get a subset of the filenames for the spam
+    // sample set (500 is the complete set in this case) val listOfSpamFiles =   getFilesFromDir(spamPath)
+    	.take(amountOfSamplesPerSet)
     //Then get the messages that are contained in these files val spamMails = listOfSpamFiles.map(x => (x, getMessage(x)))

-     //Get a subset of the filenames from the ham sampleset (note that in this case it is not necessary to randomly sample as the emails are already randomly ordered) val listOfHamFiles =   getFilesFromDir(easyHamPath).take(amountOfSamplesPerSet)
+     //Get a subset of the filenames from the ham sample set
+     // (note that in this case it is not necessary to randomly
+     // sample as the emails are already randomly ordered)

+  	val listOfHamFiles =   getFilesFromDir(easyHamPath)  		.take(amountOfSamplesPerSet)
-  	//Get the messages that are contained in the ham files val hamMails  = listOfHamFiles.map{x => (x,getMessage(x)) }
+  	//Get the messages that are contained in the ham files val hamMails  = listOfHamFiles
+  		.map{x => (x,getMessage(x)) }
   }

 ```